82nd (Essex) Heavy Anti-Aircraft Regiment, Royal Artillery: Norway

 In April 1940, 6 AA Brigade was organised to provide AA cover for the Allied force sent to Norway.
 82nd (Essex) AA Regiment, with 24 3.7-inch guns, was selected to join this formation, but like all the other AA units it was short of instruments and towing vehicles.

 193 AA Battery of 82nd HAA Rgt, together with a Light AA (LAA) battery, was assigned to 146th Infantry Brigade, which had landed at Namsos 16–18 April as part of 'Mauriceforce'.
 However, only the first LAA guns had arrived by 29 April, when it was decided to evacuate the heavily-bombed infantry.

 For the main attack on Narvik, AA guns were landed at Harstad, an island base just outside Narvikfjord with an anchorage, and an airstrip at Skånland on the opposite coast.
 Initial AA defence was provided by LAA guns, joined in May by 193/82nd HAA Bty with eight 3.7-inch guns.
 To enable the RAF to operate fighters, these guns were to be based at Bardufoss Air Station on the mainland, a remote site where packed ice had to be blasted clear before the guns could be emplaced.
-A small supply port was established for the Bardufoss force at Sorreisa, near Tromsø.
+A small supply port was established for the Bardufoss force at Sørreisa, near Tromsø.
 6 AA Brigade had to provide AA defence for all these sites, and for a blocking force to be put ashore at Bodo on the mainland to the south.
 In addition, the French combat groups along Narvikfjord were being strafed and needed AA cover.